Golf: Play of the game

 The total distance from the first teeing ground to the 18th green can be quite long; total yardages "through the green" can be in excess of 7000 yd, and when adding in the travel distance between the green of one hole and the tee of the next, even skilled players may easily travel 5 mi or more during a round.
-At some courses, electric golf carts are used to travel between shots, which can speed-up play and allows participation by individuals unable to walk a whole round.
+At some courses, gas or electric golf carts are used to travel between shots, which can speed-up play and allows participation by individuals unable to walk a whole round.
 On other courses players generally walk the course, either carrying their bag using a shoulder strap or using a "golf trolley" for their bag.
 These trolleys may or may not be battery assisted.
 At many amateur tournaments including U.S. high school and college play, players are required to walk and to carry their own bags, but at the professional and top amateur level, as well as at high-level private clubs, players may be accompanied by caddies, who carry and manage the players' equipment and who are allowed by the rules to give advice on the play of the course.